kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 To put it simply, a web app that performs well is good for your [users and business](https://developers.google.com/web/fundamentals/performance/why-performance-matters).

-Although web perf is a huge subject that's been [well documented](https://web.dev/fast/), I would like to highlight below few of the most impactful things I do for web perf, apart from [optimizing the images](https://images.guide/) which can account for over 50% of a page's weight.
+Although web perf is a huge subject that's [well documented](https://web.dev/fast/), I would like to talk about few of the most impactful things I do for web perf(apart from [optimizing the images](https://images.guide/) which can account for over 50% of a page's weight).

 #### Critical rendering path

-We mentioned before that 'html-webpack-plugin' automatically injects all Webpack-generated `.js` and `.css` files for us in our `index.html`.
-But we don't want to do that now to have full control over ordering our assets and setting the resource hints.
+We mentioned before that 'html-webpack-plugin' automatically injects references of all Webpack-generated `.js` and `.css` files for us in our `index.html`.
+But we don't want to do that now to have full control over placement and setting the resource hints.
 So let's disable the auto-injection:

 ```javascript
 // webpack.production.js